IceWhaleTech/ZimaDocs/source/zimacube/Create-NAS.md

 Direct connections are ideal for quick and straightforward setups, offering a fast and secure way to link devices without needing a broader network.
 This method is perfect for file transfers or using specific applications that require high-speed access.

+{% note warn Note: %}
+If you encounter any problems during using Thounderbolt , you can get more detailed information [here](/zimacube/Connecting-ZimaCube-via-Thunderbolt.html)
+{% endnote %}

 **What You Need:**

 * Network cable or Thunderbolt cable for high-speed connections